Nukesor/comfy-table/README.md

 With csv feature enabled, it also pulls csv crate as dependency.

-### Term-table-cli
+### Term-table

-`term-table-rs` is pretty basic in terms of features.
+[`term-table`](https://crates.io/crates/term-table) is pretty basic in terms of features.
 My goal with the project is to provide a good set of tools for rendering CLI tables, while also allowing users to bring their own tools for things like colours.
-One thing that is unique to term-table-rs(as far as I'm aware) is the ability to have different number of columns in each row of the table.
+One thing that is unique to `term-table` (as far as I'm aware) is the ability to have different number of columns in each row of the table.

 ### Prettytables-rs

-`prettytables-rs` provides functionality for formatting and aligning tables.
+[`prettytables-rs`](https://crates.io/crates/prettytable-rs) provides functionality for formatting and aligning tables.
 It his however abandoned since over three years and a [rustsec/advisory-db](https://github.com/rustsec/advisory-db/issues/1173) entry has been requested.

 ### Comfy-table

-One of `comfy-table`'s big foci is on providing a minimalistic, but rock-solid library for building text-based tables.
+One of [`comfy-table`](https://crates.io/crates/comfy-table)'s big foci is on providing a minimalistic, but rock-solid library for building text-based tables.
 This means that the code is very well tested, no usage of `unsafe` and `unwrap` is only used if we can be absolutely sure that it's safe.
 There're only two occurrences of `unsafe` in all of comfy-table's dependencies, to be exact inside the `tty` communication code, which can be explicitly disabled.